-Sections 2.02.001 to 2.02.110 of this Metro Code shall be known as and may be cited as the "Metro Personnel Code."
+Sections 2.02.010 to 2.02.110 of this Metro Code will be known and cited as the "Metro Personnel Code."

-The provisions in this chapter do not constitute a contract of employment.
-Moreover, in order to meet future challenges, the Council retains the flexibility to change, substitute, and discontinue the policies and benefits described herein, at any time, with or without notice to employees.
-No person shall be deemed to have a vested interest in, or legitimate expectation of, continued employment with Metro, or any policy or benefit described herein or otherwise generally followed by Metro.
-No contract of employment can be created, nor can an employee's status be modified, by any oral or written agreement, or course of conduct, except by a written agreement signed by the Council President or Chief Operating Officer and the employee, and subject to the approval of the Council.
-Notwithstanding the foregoing, however, the Metro Council may delegate by resolution to the Chief Operating Officer the authority to execute written employment agreements on a case by case basis, or as a group for Director level employment agreements where all terms in those employment agreements are identical except salary.
-[Ord.
-14-1350, Sec.
-1.]
+The provisions in this chapter do not create a contract of employment.
+The Council retains the flexibility to change, substitute, and discontinue the policies and benefits described in this chapter, at any time, with or without notice to employees.
+No person has, or will be considered to have a vested interest in, or legitimate expectation of, continued employment with Metro, or any policy or benefit described in this chapter or otherwise generally followed by Metro.
+No contract of employment can be created, nor can an employee's atwill status be modified, by any oral or written agreement, or course of conduct, except by a written agreement signed by the Council President or Chief Operating Officer and the employee, and subject to the approval of the Council.